Meso-Health/meso-clinic/README.md

 ## Build variants

-Our application has 2 build types (debug and release) and 4 build flavors (development, sandbox, demo, and production), for a total of 8 [build variants](https://developer.android.com/studio/build/build-variants.html#build-types).
+Our application has 2 build types (debug and release) and 5 build flavors (development, spec, sandbox, demo, and production), for a total of 10 [build variants](https://developer.android.com/studio/build/build-variants.html#build-types).
 You can create any one of these build variants locally by selecting the "Build Variants" tab located at the bottom-left of Android Studio.

 ### Types